Stanford University to Discontinue 11 Sports Programs

 The letter was co-authored by university President Marc Tessier-Lavigne, Provost Persis Drell and Athletics Director Bernard Muir.

-All the sports impacted by the cuts will have an opportunity to compete at the club level after 2020-21 year concludes, Stanford officials said.
-Those club-level programs are typically financed by athletes and their supporters and not the university.
+All the sports impacted by the cuts will have an opportunity to compete at the club level after the 2020-21 year concludes, Stanford officials said.
+Those club-level programs typically are financed by athletes and their supporters and not the university.

+For more details on the cuts, visit the Stanford Athletics FAQ web page.